-- Knowing our needs are important and that we have a right to make choices and live as you want (within the law)
+- Knowing your needs are important and that you have the right to make choices and live as you want (within the law)

 - Not taking unnecessary risks

-Getting and staying emotionally fit can help us deal with a lot of the challenges we face in life, but sometimes we don’t feel that “head strong” at all, and sometimes we feel small or we just don’t feel we can solve a problem on our own.
+Getting and staying emotionally fit can help us deal with a lot of the challenges we face in life, but sometimes we may still feel as though we can’t solve a problem on our own.
 In this situation talking to someone can help us find a way to build ourselves up.

 For more help, check out these webpages below: